TOP

 Meal(s) Included: Breakfast, Dinner

-Breakfast and drive to one of Mali's largest cities and former colonial capital.
-This drive takes you through varying rural villages where you can observe traditional ways of life.
-Along the drive, you have the opportunity to stop and visit local markets.
-After arriving in Segou in the late afternoon, check into your Segou hotel, and enjoy the festival opening activities (masks, puppets, music, and more).
-Overnight in Segou.
+After breakfast, drive to one of Mali’s largest cities and a former colonial capital.
+The journey takes you through rural villages where you can observe traditional ways of life.
+Along the way, you will have opportunities to stop and visit local markets.

 Meal(s) Included: Breakfast, Dinner

-Features excursions to nearby cultural sites including Kalabougou, the pottery village; and Sekoro, the old Ségou, the former capital of the Bambara kingdom.
+Enjoy excursions to nearby cultural sites, including Kalabougou, the pottery village, and Sékoro (Old Ségou), the former capital of the Bambara Kingdom.
 Activities include demonstrations, exhibitions, music, and dance.
-Continue excursions in Segou and surrounding areas.
+Continue excursions in Ségou and the surrounding areas.

 Meal(s) Included: Breakfast, Dinner

-Enjoy the final festival activities and then we will drive to Djenné, Timbuktu's ancient sister city on the Bani River.
-En route, we shall visit San to see the local mosque, designed as a replica of the Djenné Grand Mosque.
+Enjoy the final festival activities, then drive to Djenné, Timbuktu’s ancient sister city on the Bani River.
+En route, visit San to see the local mosque, designed as a replica of the Djenné Grand Mosque.

-Djenné was founded in the fourth century it has scarcely changed since the Middle Ages and, as we stroll through the streets and the bazaar we will be transported back into medieval times.
-This evening is at leisure.
-Djeno Djenne Hotel
+Founded in the fourth century, Djenné has scarcely changed since the Middle Ages.
+As we stroll through the streets and bazaar, we will be transported back to medieval times.
+The evening is at leisure.
+Overnight at Djeno Djenné Hotel.

 Meal(s) Included: Breakfast, Dinner

-Today, we drive to Dogon Country.
-With its fascinating rocky, Sahelian landscape, the Dogon Country is considered to be one of the most extraordinary places on Earth.
-Experience the unique village life and marvel at ancient Tellem cave dwellings.
-The Dogon are a group of people living in the central plateau region of the country, south of the Niger bend near the city of Bandiagara in the Mopti region.
-The Dogon are best known for their mythology, their mask dances, wooden sculpture, and their architecture.
+Today, we explore Dogon Country.
+With its fascinating rocky Sahelian landscape, Dogon Country is considered one of the most extraordinary places on Earth.
+Experience unique village life and marvel at ancient Tellem cave dwellings.

-The principal Dogon area is bisected by the Bandiagara Escarpment, a sandstone cliff of up to 500m (1,640 ft) high, stretching for about 150km (almost 100 miles).
+The principal Dogon area is bisected by the Bandiagara Escarpment, a sandstone cliff rising up to 500 meters (1,640 feet) and stretching approximately 150 kilometers (almost 100 miles).

-For breakfast, visit Songo village, renowned for its circumcision grotto with rock paintings; circumcision ceremonies are held here every three years for all Dogon boys aged 9-14 years old; the rock paintings are historical representations of noble Dogon families.
+After breakfast, visit Songho village, renowned for its circumcision grotto decorated with rock paintings.
+Circumcision ceremonies are held here every three years for Dogon boys aged 9–14.
+The rock paintings depict historical representations of noble Dogon families.

-Breakfast and drive back to Bamako; this is a long but scenic drive across the heartland of Mali.
+After breakfast, drive back to Bamako on a long but scenic journey through the heartland of Mali.
 Arrive in the afternoon and stay overnight in Bamako.

 Meal(s) Included: Breakfast